 Western Wellbeing Hub

-Delivered by Sonder in partnership with Baptist Care SA and Lutheran Care, Western Wellbeing Hub services are evidence-based and recovery-focused, designed to empower individuals to develop and achieve their goals.
+Our evidence-based, recovery-focused services are designed to empower individuals to develop and achieve their goals.

-Our team will work with you to build self-management skills that help to improve your mental health and wellbeing.
+Our team will help you to build on your strengths and take steps toward improving your mental health and overall wellbeing.

 Services include: